-Strange maps won't leave me alone.
-Last week I saw an outdoor showing of The Grand Budapest Hotel.
-What did Agatha, Young Zero Mustafa's love interest, have on her right cheek?
+Strange maps won’t leave me alone.
+Recently, at an outdoor showing of The Grand Budapest Hotel, what did Agatha, Young Zero Mustafa’s love interest, have on her right cheek?
 A birthmark in the shape of Mexico.
-Not an approximation, but the country's exact shape.
-The birthmark's northern edge is the negative of the southern border of U.S. To the left, the spindly limb of the Baja California peninsula parallels the northern part of Mexico's Pacific coast.
+Not an approximation, but the country’s exact shape.
+The birthmark’s northern edge is the negative of the southern border of U.S. To the left, the spindly limb of the Baja California peninsula parallels the northern part of Mexico’s Pacific coast.
 To the right, the Yucatan peninsula sticks out into the Gulf of Mexico.
-On an outdoor screen, that's a big strange map indeed.
+On an outdoor screen, that’s a big strange map indeed.

 But country-shaped birthmarks also exist outside Anderson’s imagination.
 In the imagination of the Daily Telegraph, for instance.
 On 1 April 2011, the British newspaper reported in its Travel section on a new trend in tourism called “shapecation” — visiting places because of their significant contours.
 The example provided was of Durak Aprel, an obscure archipelago off the Siberian coast, now a popular holiday destination because of its resemblance to the birthmark on the head of Mikhail Gorbachev, the last Soviet head of state.
 Unfortunately, the “Birthmark Islands” were the newspaper’s April Fool’s story for that year (Durak Aprel is the literal translation into Russian of “April fool”).